cvoter/website-research-group/content/authors/chloe-gerstenbacher/_index.md

 education:
 ---
 # Education
-- B.S. in Environmental Engineering, University of Delaware, *expected 2025*
+- B.S. in Environmental Engineering, University of Delaware, 2025